jkennedude/Sewer/README.md

 - Buffered clean blend
 - Switchable distortion bass boost changes how much bass is distorted
 - Swichable clipping diodes (by default either standard 1N914 or turbo-rat style red LEDs)

-Known Issues in v1 (to be fixed in v2!)
-- Changing Mix control changes output volume
-- Mechanical lineup for the bass switch is too tight
-- Bass switch should probably be internal